TrevCan/trevcan.github.io/articles/the-tiny-quake-19-april-22.md

 _You shook me all night long._ **AC / DC**

-For those who arenot in Mexico at the time, apparently the Earth trembled.
+For those who were not in Mexico at the time, apparently the Earth trembled.
+It shook.

-The epicenter seems to originate from Zihuatanejo, Guerrero.
+The epicenter seemed to originate from Zihuatanejo, Guerrero.
 I hope everyone is fine.
-I definitely felt it here in Toluca.
+I definitely felt it here in Toluca, several hundred kilometers away.

 ;tags: now